MicrosoftDocs/VBA-Docs/api/Excel.PivotField.ParentItems.md

 ## Example

-This example creates a list containing the names of all the items that are group parents in the field named "product".
+This example creates a list containing the names of all the items that are group parents in the field named Product.

 ```vb